Misspecified Bernstein-Von Mises theorem for hierarchical models: Misspecified Bernstein-Von Mises theorem

 \end{theorem}

-The theorem ensures that the misspecified posterior distribution accumulates its mass within balls with a radius of the order $1/\sqrt{N}$ around the true parameter $\theta_{0}$ and hence the posterior distribution is consistent at the optimal rate.
-However, the posterior covariance matrix might not match the inverse Fisher information, and hence credible sets do not necessarily coincide with confidence sets, not even asymptotically.
-See our numerical analysis in Section~\ref{sec:Simulations} for examples.
+The theorem ensures that the misspecified posterior distribution accumulates its mass within balls with a radius of the order $1/\sqrt{N}$ around the true parameter $\q_{0}$ and hence the posterior distribution is consistent at the optimal rate.
+However, as noted following Theorem~\ref{thm:BvM direct proof}, credible sets do not necessarily coincide with confidence sets, not even asymptotically.
+This is illustrated in our numerical analysis in Section~\ref{sec:Simulations}.

-The left-hand side of Equation~\eqref{EqAsymptoticIdentifiability} involves the average of Kullback-Leibler divergence between the surrogate Gaussian distributions as defined in Equation~\eqref{EqMeanCovarianceModel}.
-This condition can be regarded as ensuring that the model is, asymptotically, identifiable.
+The left side of Equation~\eqref{EqAsymptoticIdentifiability} involves the average Kullback-Leibler divergence between the surrogate Gaussian distributions \eqref{EqMisspecifiedQ}.
+The condition ensures that the model is asymptotically identifiable.
+In case (a) of the theorem, these averages are fixed in $N$ and condition \eqref{EqAsymptoticIdentifiability} is ensured by the condition on the means $\m_\q^i$ and covariance matrices $\Sigma_\q^i$.